Flytoget: Class 71

 The company operates sixteen Class 71 three-car electric multiple units delivered in 1997–98, and built domestically by Adtranz at Strømmen based on carbodies built in Adtranz factory in Kalmar.
 They are based on the Swedish X2 operated by SJ in their X 2000 intercity service, and developed by Kalmar Verkstad during the 1980s.
 The Class 71 are nearly identical to the NSB Class 73, save the 71-series lacking one car and tilting mechanism, and a different interior.
 Both have chosen to not use the original locomotive design, instead installing one powered bogie in each car.
 The 71-series is built for a maximum operating speed of 210 km/h, but has achieved higher speeds in test runs.

 Among the features are pressure-tight cabins to allow comfortable travel through tunnels at high speeds, and step-free access to the cars.
 Instead, steps are inside the trains; this has been criticized to be in non-conformance with public accessibility policy.
 The multiple units can only operate in fixed sets of three cars, but up to three sets can be run in multiple.
 Flytoget regularly uses double sets to create six-car trains.
 In 2008–09, all units will be refit with an additional middle car by Bombardier Transportation, increasing capacity by 40% to 244 seats.

 Unlike the Class 71, the sister trains in service with NSB were prone to trouble, having to operate on hundred-year-old infrastructure on cross-mountain services; the Class 71 has more lenient operating conditions thanks to better infrastructure.
 The only incident to ground all the BM71 trains occurred on the 17 June 2000 at Nelaug when a Class 73 train operated by NSB derailed because of stress on the axle.
 Unlike the NSB trains, the airport express trains were back in service the next day, while the 73-series had to wait another month.
 On 24 January 2004 a unit had to be taken out of service due to smoke from a stressed bearing—within days the bearings were replaced on all units.

 Class 78

 Flytoget purchased eight new 4-car CAF Oaris EMUs from the Spanish manufacturer CAF.
 They started operation in June 2021.
 Even though the EMU's maximum speed is 245 km/h, the infrastructure limits the speed to 210 km/h.

 The trainsets delivered to Flytoget were withdrawn from service after 19 days of operation due to discovery of cracks in the chassis.
+In January 2023, the trainsets resumed operation.